Rabbi Michel Schlesinger

-Rabbi Schlesinger and his wife, Juliana, and their two daughters, Naomi and Tamar, are excited to become part of the HERJC community.
-Two visits and many phone calls and Zooms have shown them the welcoming and open-hearted nature of our community.
-Rabbi is particularly looking forward to meeting the entire membership in person.
+Rabbi Schlesinger, his wife, Juliana, and their two daughters, Naomi and Tamar, are excited to be part of the HERJC community.
+They are enjoying the welcoming and open-hearted nature of our community.
+It has been particularly gratifying to meet the membership in person.

 Rabbi Andrew Warmflash is widely regarded as an outstanding speaker and teacher whose sermons and classes are inspiring, engaging and relevant.
 He is known as a warm, compassionate spiritual guide who can offer wise counsel and real comfort at difficult times.